Léon Blum: End of the Popular Front

 The new government led by Édouard Daladier cooperated with Britain.
 Despite being on the opposite sides of the ideological divide, starting on 14 April 1938 the Conservative MP Winston Churchill started a correspondence with Blum, sending him a series of letters written in his idiosyncratic French, encouraging him to support rearmament and oppose appeasement.
 During the Sudetenland crisis of 1938, Daladier accepted the offer of the British prime minister Neville Chamberlain to serve as an "honest broker" in an attempt to find a compromise.
 Chamberlain met with Adolf Hitler at a summit at Berchtesgaden where he agreed that the Sudetenland region of Czechoslovakia would be transferred to Germany.
 At a subsequent Anglo-German summit at Bad Godesberg, Hitler rejected Chamberlain's plan over a secondary issue as he demanded that the Sudetenland be transferred to Germany before 1 October 1938 while the Anglo-French plan called for a transfer to occur after 1 October.
 For a time in September 1938, it appeared that Europe was on brink of a war again.
 The fact that that issue at stake was only a secondary issue, namely the timetable for transferring the Sudetenland, after the primary issue had been settled struck many as bizarre.

 When Blum learned on 28 September that an emergency summit would be held in Munich the next day to resolve the crisis, he wrote that felt "an immense response of joy and hope".
 On 29 September, Blum wrote in an editorial in Le Populaire newspaper: " The Munich meeting is an armful of tinder thrown on a sacred flame at the very moment the flame was flickering and threatening to go out".
 The Munich Agreement that ended the crisis was a compromise as it was affirmed that the Sudetenland would be transferred to Germany but only after 1 October, albeit on a schedule that favored the German demand to have the Sudetenland "go home to the Reich" as soon as possible.
 When the Munich Agreement was signed on 30 September 1938, Blum wrote that he felt "soulagement honteux" ("shameful relief") as he wrote that he was happy that France would not be going to war with Germany, but he felt ashamed of an agreement that favored Germany at the expense of Czechoslovakia.
-On 1 October 1938, Blue wrote in Le Populaire: "There is not a woman and a man to refuse MM.
+On 1 October 1938, Blum wrote in Le Populaire: "There is not a woman and a man to refuse MM.
 Neville Chamberlain and Édouard Daladier their rightful tribute of gratitude.
 War is avoided.
 The scourge recedes.
 Life can become natural again.
 One can resume one's work and sleep again.
 One can enjoy the beauty of an autumn sun.
 How would it be possible for me not to understand this sense of deliverance when I feel it myself?"